• Skip to primary navigation

 • Keep in min that not using the egg ring will cook eggs faster.
 I prefer to cook mine without the ring!

 • Love eggs?
-Learn also how to hard boil eggs properly!
+Learn also how to hard boil eggs!

 Nutrition